vadimkantorov/caffemodel2pytorch/README.md

 # data layer must be registered or inputs must be provided as keyword arguments
 loss = solver.step(1)
 ```
-**Note** To keep all caffemodel2pytorch initialization in one place, you may create a `caffe.py` file and put it next to the code you're porting.
-If done correctly, this file will be loaded instead of pycaffe.
+**Note:** To keep all *caffemodel2pytorch* initialization in one place, you may create a `caffe.py` file and put it next to the code you're porting.
+If done correctly, this file will be loaded instead of *pycaffe*.
 Example:
 ```python
 # caffe.py